 We spent a quick and busy summer weekend in New York City, balancing a decent mix of time focusing on loved ones and time being wide-eyed tourists on our first visit to the city that never sleeps, and visiting parts of New York as diverse as the Upper West Side and Bushwick, and experiencing things as iconic as Top of the Rock and as laid-back as perusing bookstores in Brooklyn and checking out some (relatively) cheap bars in NYC.

-Leaving out the ooey-gooey love fest that is how we felt about visiting loved ones in their adopted home for the first time (in short: wonderful, and full of fun memories ranging from pursuing bookshops to offering sympathy on the challenges of dating in NYC), here were our biggest highlights from our weekend in New York City itself:
+Leaving out the ooey-gooey love fest that is how we felt about visiting loved ones in their adopted home for the first time (in short: wonderful, and full of fun memories ranging from pursuing bookshops to offering sympathy on the challenges of dating in NYC), here were our biggest highlights from our weekend in New York City:

 Top of the Rock